gregorbg/wca-edudoc/competitor-tutorial/tutorial.md

 If you ever have any doubts or questions, they should be your first choice for asking.

 ::::: {.important}
-IMPORTANT: If you are not sure about something, always ask the Delegate!
+If you are not sure about something, always ask the Delegate!
 :::::

 - **Organizer**: Organizers are responsible for organizing the competition and for ensuring that it runs smoothly